Beebeeoii/lominus/README.md

 This occurs because the app is unsigned amongst other reasons regarding Go executables which you may find out more [here](https://go.dev/doc/faq#virus).
 Signing it requires a valid certificate which is payable.

-If you want to be sure (which is highly recommended), compile and build the source code manually.
-You may find out more under [Building](#getting-started-building)

 ### macOS <a name="getting-started-installation-mac">

 > Tested on M1 MacBook Air 2020 macOS Monterey Version 12.1